 The Resurgence of Hemp Paper

 Today, the global demand for environmentally friendly alternatives to wood pulp paper is driving a renewed interest in hemp paper.
-Moreover, with a growing understanding of hemp’s unique properties and environmental benefits (there is a renewed push to embrace hemp-based paper production).
+With a growing understanding of hemp’s unique properties and environmental benefits (there is a renewed push to embrace hemp-based paper production).

 Hemp Fiber Extraction